 We still found enough time to bring you a few of the more interesting happenings in the CRO world that we think to provide a lot of value.

 No need to thank us!

 In CRO, you always have to test things individually.
-What works for one site might not work for another, right?
+You can run a website funnel analysis to examine what would work for one site may not work for another.

 However, if a test works for one site, and then another, and then yet another, there’s a good chance you’re onto something.
 At Convertica, we use experience gleaned from running 100s of tests to refine our testing processes.
 That’s why we found this study from Conversion XL (CXL) fascinating.

 By identifying easily repeatable UI changes (headlines, photos, layout, forms, etc.) and scoring tests based on “repeatability” (a measure of how effective the test has been over multiple iterations), they ended up achieving a killer success rate.

 The theory is simple: the more a change provides similar results over more iterations, the more likely it will provide similar results in the future (for example, gamifying a lead capture to increase submissions 😉 ).

 So, do patterns work?